 Keen cyclists will love this rare opportunity to ride with members of Rwanda’s national team.
 Using top-of-the-range race or mountain bikes, they’ll take you on a half-day training ride from their base in Musanze, teaching techniques and trying different terrains along the way.
 You can even have a guided multi-day tour with a team member.
 But you’ll need to be fit – Rwanda is known as The Land of a Thousand Hills for good reason…

 For more information, visit rwandatourism.com.
-Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.